utsaghosh04/Visual-Curiosity-Engine-/README.md

 2. **Explore Notebooks**
    - Start with `proposed_model_architecture.ipynb` for the main multi-task model
-   - Use `inference.ipynb` to evaluate trained models
+   - Use `inference.ipynb` to evaluate pre trained BLIP and VQA models
    - Check `Vision_Language.ipynb` for background on VLMs

 3. **Training**